-Due to the strenuous nature of class activities, participants should secure a professional evaluation of their physical condition prior to enrolling in this course
+Due to the strenuous nature of class activities, you should secure a professional evaluation of your physical condition prior to enrolling in this course.

 TopicsAnalyze the incident+Detect the presence of Hazardous Materials (HazMat)/Weapons of Mass Destruction (WMD)+Survey a HazMat/WMD incident from a safe location+Initiate protective actions+Initiate the notification process+Collect hazard information from the current edition of the Department of Transportation (DOT) Emergency Response Guidebook (ERG)+Determine scope of the problem+Determine potential outcomes+Plan a response+Capabilities of operations level personnel+Personal Protective Equipment (PPE)/Identifying/Donning/Doffing/Working in/Hazards+Implement the response+Establish Control Zones/Emergency Decontamination/Communications+Implement protective actions+Perform operations level tasks+Evaluate Progress+Communicate Status

 - Personnel who could encounter an emergency involving HazMat/WMD and who are expected to recognize the presence of the HazMat/WMD, protect themselves, call for trained personnel, and secure the area

 - Personnel who respond to emergencies involving hazardous materials/weapons of mass destruction for the purpose of protecting nearby persons, the environment, or property from the effects of the release

 Continuing Education and Professional CreditsTexas Commission on Law Enforcement (TCOLE)